On the Internal Topological Structure of Plane Regions: Further Discussion and Related Works

-The model could also be used in describing topological changes in dynamic spatial phenomena \cite{JiangW09}.
-For example, consider a bushfire in a wood represented as a simple region.
-The fire starts at the center of the wood, and spreads and then separates the wood into two pieces.
-It is not hard to imagine that, at certain time point, the fire may possibly reach at the two ends of the wood simultaneously.
+The model could also be used to describe topological changes in dynamic spatial phenomena \citep{JiangW09}.
+For example, consider a bushfire in a forest represented as a simple region.
+The fire starts at the center of the forest, and spreads and then separates the forest into two pieces.
+It is not hard to imagine that, at certain time point, the fire may possibly reach the two ends of the forest simultaneously.
 The scenario of this snapshot has the same internal topological structure as region $C$ in Figure~\ref{fig:3comb}. \end{remark} In the next subsection, we will discuss another application of our model in practical spatial problems.